Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: Introduction

-Test-Time Adaptation (TTA) presents a realistic and practical scenario of unsupervised domain adaptation, where a pre-trained model requires real-time adaptation to new data to address unknown distribution drifts without access to supervisory signals \cite{wangtent,iwasawa2021test,yuan2023robust}.
+Test-Time Adaptation (TTA) presents a realistic and practical scenario for unsupervised domain adaptation, where a pre-trained model requires real-time adaptation to new data to address unknown distribution drifts without access to supervisory signals \cite{wangtent,iwasawa2021test,yuan2023robust}.
 Nevertheless, despite the recent rise of VLMs, and the popularity of TTA in more traditional deep models, such as CNNs and ViTs, the study of TTA in large pre-trained vision-language models remains less explored.
-Initial approaches, such as TENT \cite{wangtent}, which simply minimizes a Shannon entropy objective, have been adopted in CLIP test-time adaptation \cite{shu2022test}.
-In contrast, more recent strategies resort to pseudo-labels on the inference batch to guide the model adaptation \cite{osowiechi2024watt}.
+Standard approaches, e.g., TENT \cite{wangtent}, which minimizes a Shannon entropy objective, have been adopted in CLIP test-time adaptation \cite{shu2022test}.
+On the other hand, more recent strategies utilize pseudo-labels within the inference batch to guide model adaptation \cite{osowiechi2024watt,hakim2024clipartt,maharana2024texttt}.
 In particular, the core idea of these later methods is to minimize a classification loss, typically the standard cross-entropy, between the generated pseudo-labels and model predictions, which guides the network updates over multiple iterations.
-Nonetheless, while this strategy is common in semi-supervised learning, where labeled instances are available for all categories, applying it naively in unsupervised scenarios, such as test-time adaptation, can lead to degenerate solutions \cite{iwasawa2021test}.
+Nonetheless, while this strategy is common in semi-supervised learning, where additional labeled instances are available for all categories, applying it naively in unsupervised scenarios, such as test-time adaptation, can lead to degenerate solutions over multiple updates \cite{iwasawa2021test}, a problem we refer to as \textit{error accumulation}.